BlackHershey/4dfp-docs/docs/bold-example.rst

     0018 0088       16 //     ACQ Spacing Between Slices//2.4000000349655
     0018 0089        2 //ACQ Number of Phase Encoding Steps//90

 .. attention:: Be sure to pay attention to units.
-The DICOM header stores times in milliseconds and cross_bold expects seconds.
+The DICOM header stores times in milliseconds and some cross_bold variables are in seconds.

 Some variables don't match a specific tag in the DICOM header.
 For example, :code:`nx` and :code:`ny` (the dimensions for the unpacked volumes) need to be calculated.
 You will need to grab the 'Img Rows' (0028,0010) and 'NumberOfImagesInMosiac' (0019,100a) tags.